WiFi Analytics - Friend or Foe?27th Mar 2017

 The answer to that question should, I think, always be ‘Friend’ but as with so many technologies today, navigating the maze of product offerings and filtering the enormous volumes of data available to get the solution you need as a business is a far from straightforward task.

-We live in a vastly connected world, with consumers carrying one or more mobile connectable devices with them all the time; the widespread deployment of wireless networks in businesses and homes, together with the increasing deployment of public/metro wireless networks, means that vast amounts of data on position, movement, activity, etc., is collectable, and potentially analysable, 24 x 7 (pity the poor public – if only they knew).
+We live in a vastly connected world, with consumers carrying one or more mobile connectable devices with them all the time; the widespread deployment of wireless networks in businesses and homes, together with the increasing deployment of public/metro wireless networks, means that vast amounts of data on position, movement, activity, etc., is collectable, and potentially analysable, 24 x 7.

 Leveraging big data analytics